 Figure 6: Policy Execution - DoS Mitigation Example

-ConclusionThe combination of cloud features of the Arista EOS software platform for SDN programmability, DANZ for advanced network visibility, and DirectFlow Assist (DFA) create a unique, open, and best-in-class software foundation for maximizing the security of the network to both the enterprise and service provider data center: a new architecture for the most mission-critical location within the IT infrastructure that simplifies management and provisioning, speeds up service delivery, lowers costs while creating opportunities for service differentiation and placing control and visibility back into the hands of the network, security and systems administrators.
+ConclusionThe combination of cloud features of the Arista EOS software platform for improved monitoring at scale, robust ACL support, DANZ for advanced network visibility, and DirectFlow Assist (DFA) create a unique, open, and best-in-class software foundation for maximizing the security of the network to both the enterprise and service provider data center: a new architecture for the most mission-critical location within the IT infrastructure that simplifies management and provisioning, speeds up service delivery, lowers costs while creating opportunities for service differentiation and places control and visibility back into the hands of the network, security and systems administrators.

 Arista’s SDCN, in combination with our security partners, provides a comprehensive solution to the conundrum of scaling and integrating effective security in the modern cloud data center.
 These solutions are available today and address the growing need for defense-in-depth.